linkml/linkml/docs/specifications/linkml-spec.md

 Note the specification is hosted on the [linkml-model](https://github.com/linkml/linkml-model) repository.

-This specification is aimed at implementors of LinkML tools rather than general users.
+This specification is aimed at implementers of LinkML tools rather than general users.
 It is more formal in its language than this main LinkML guide.

 The specification is in the following parts: